 After visiting the interior of the Duomo, you can hop over to the Museo del Duomo, included in most Duomo tickets.
 The Museo del Duomo contains some beautiful artifacts, like some of the Duomo’s stained-glass windows, as well as descriptions of the history of the Duomo.
 The small and somber yet beautiful Church of San Gottardo is also accessible through the museum.

-If you are not experiencing museum fatigue yet, you can visit either the Palazzo Reale Milano, which has some interesting exhibitions such as a collection of Tiziano’s works beginning soon, or the Museo del Novecento, which is home to a collection of modern art from the twentieth century.
-The latter is located in the Palazzo dell’Arengario, a landmark that is a major remnant of Italy’s unfortunate stint with fascism under Benito Mussolini.
+If you are not experiencing museum fatigue yet, you can visit either the Palazzo Reale Milano or the Museo del Novecento, which is home to a collection of modern art from the twentieth century.
+The latter is located in the Palazzo dell’Arengario, a landmark that is a major remnant of Italy’s unfortunate time under Benito Mussolini.
 Just make sure you check the opening days and hours as these are both typically closed on Mondays.

 Day 1: Afternoon

-From the Quadrilatero, make your way to the Galleria Vittorio Emanuele II, another one of Milan’s majestic venues for shopping.
+Your first stop should be a leisurely wander through the beautiful Galleria Vittorio Emanuele II, one of Milan’s majestic venues for shopping.
 Covered with glass windows and impressive, nineteenth-century frescoes, the Galleria Vittorio Emanuele II is one of the world’s oldest shopping arcades, built between the 1860s and 1870s under the patronage of King Vittorio Emanuele II, the King of Sardinia and Piedmont who then became the first king of a united Italy in 1861.

 Day 1: Evening

-In the later afternoon or early evening, leave the Piazza del Duomo and the Quadrilatero to visit Teatro alla Scala — the La Scala Opera House, one of the world’s most famous.
+In the later afternoon or early evening, leave the Piazza del Duomo and the Quadrilatero to visit Teatro alla Scala — the La Scala Opera House, one of the world’s most famous opera houses.
 Tours of the theater are offered during the day.
-If you decide to catch a performance, you will likely have to return later in the evening.
 Performances need to be booked well in advance on the theater’s website.

 Day 2: Morning